sahnsa/piso/README.md

 ## PISO Website Project

 Description - This is my portfolio website, designed to showcase my projects for clients as well as personal projects undertaken during my free time.
-I decided to create this portfolio website to house my projects undertaken during my one-year Drupal training in 2022.
-In the future, I might transition this into a consulting web geek platform.
-Additionally, I'm contemplating moving the portfolio from WordPress to Drupal entirely.
-This change would allow me to build and incorporate advanced functionalities with custom modules as I consider expanding into consulting.
+Additionally, I'm planning moving the portfolio from WordPress to Drupal entirely.
+This change would allow me to build and incorporate advanced functionalities with custom modules as I consider expanding into side geek:.

 ## Website Url
 www.pisolake.com